 |Orthodox Outlet for Dogmatic Enquiries||About God|

-There is a huge difference between the terms “Father” and “Creator”; those who have attempted to formulate various excuses by confusing these two entirely different terms (as we shall demonstrate below), have once again managed to expose themselves with their improvisations.
+There is a huge difference between the terms “Father” and “Maker”; those who have attempted to formulate excuses by confusing these two entirely different terms (as we shall demonstrate below), have once again managed to expose themselves with their improvisations.

-1. The argument regarding the Father’s unchanging status
+1. The argument regarding the Father’s inalterable status

-We have repeatedly stressed in many of our articles that the Son is WITHOUT A BEGINNING, just like the Father, as opposed to the heretic Arianist assertions, which maintain that there was a time that the Son supposedly did not exist; that He was created by, and not born of the Father’s essence.
-And we have shown this, with a plethora of data and evidence.
-Among the arguments that we have used to prove the correctness of the Christian position, (i.e., that the Son, as the “beginning-less” Creator of Time itself, cannot possibly have His own beginning within Time), we also presented the argument pertaining to the Father’s “unchanging status”.
-The argument in favor of the Father’s unchanging status is as follows:
+We have repeatedly stressed in many of our articles that the Son is BEGINNING-LESS – as is the Father – contrary to the heretical Arianist arguments, which maintain that there was supposedly a time when the Son did not exist, and that the Son is a creation and not begotten of the Uncreated Father’s essence.
+And we have shown this, with a plethora of data and proof.
+Among the arguments that we have presented to indicate the correctness of the Christian position, (i.e., that the Son, as the “beginning-less” Creator of Time itself, cannot possibly have His own beginning within His creation, Time), we also elaborated on the Father’s “inalterable status”.
+The argument regarding the Father’s inalterable status is the following:

 2. The Arianists’ counter-argument

-Despite its gravity, Arianism’s heretics make one last attempt to slip away from this overwhelming argument.
-And they do it, not by giving an answer to the quandary: “How can the Father have a creation for a Son, and still depend on it, albeit unchangeable Himself?”; instead, they pose their own question, in the belief that it will save them from the impasse that their heretical theory regarding a “created Son” is leading them into.
+Despite the gravity of this argument, Arianists make one last attempt wriggle out of the tight situation.
+But, instead of giving an answer to the quandary: “How can the Uncreated Father have a creation for a Son and yet be “dependent” on it, if He Himself is inalterable?”, they in turn pose a question that they believe will save them from the impasse that their heretical theory of “created Son” is cornering them into.

-"There must surely be some sort of logical error in this Orthodox argument regarding the changeability of the Father; because, if the Father were to lose His unchangeability during the creation of the Son – on account of BEING MADE a Father by a creation - then how is it, that He didn’t lose His unchangeability when HE BECAME CREATOR, forming other creatures within Time?”
+"There must be some sort of logical error in this Orthodox argument regarding the changeability of the Father; because, if the Father were to lose His unchangeability when creating the Son – because He would have BECOME Father on account of a creation of His - then how is it, that He didn’t lose His unchangeability when He BECAME Maker, when fashioning other creatures within Time?”

-This is a very shrewd (but also very naïve and improvised) argument that the Arianists put forth, NOT FOR THE PURPOSE OF REPLYING to the question that we posed regarding the Son, but rather so that they might point out to us that: "You are also faced with the same problem on the issue of Creation, so, you shouldn’t use this argument”!
+This is a very shrewd (but also very naïve and improvised) argument that the Arianists put forth, NOT INTENDING TO REPLY to the question that we posed regarding the Son, but rather to accuse us, that: "You too are facing the same problem, on the matter of Creation, therefore you shouldn’t be resorting to the use of this argument”!

-What escapes them however is that there are numerous parameters in this issue.
-And this is precisely what we are going to analyze presently, in order to demonstrate one more time how opportunist and makeshift the Arianist deceit is.
+What escapes them however is that there are far too many parameters involved here, and that is precisely what we are going to analyze further along, in order to demonstrate once again how opportunist and makeshift the Arianist delusion is.

 3. Observations on the Arianist argument